LJTheAnalyst/SplunkHomeLab/README.md

 <br><img src="https://imgur.com/We4Xc1s.png" height="80%" width="80%" alt="Nessus Essentials"/><br/>
 <br><img src="https://imgur.com/S0wgBpr.png" height="80%" width="80%" alt="Nessus Essentials"/><br/>
 <br><img src="https://imgur.com/QGtBdZu.png" height="80%" width="80%" alt="Nessus Essentials"/><br/>
 <br>Next, I will add a search to the existing dashboard.
 This search will utilize the productName field from the Enabling Field Lookups section that I previously created.
 Lastly, I will connect the Top Purchases by Category and VIP Client Purchases panels to the shared Time Range Picker that was configured above.
-The VIP Client Purchases panel is now connected to the Time range picker input on the dashboard, so when I change the time range on the dashboard, the panels that are connected to the shared Time Range Picker are all updated.<br/>
+The VIP Client Purchases panel is now connected to the Time range picker input on the dashboard, so when I change the time range on the dashboard, the panels that are connected to the shared Time Range Picker are all updated.
+The dashboard is now completed.<br/>
 <br><img src="https://imgur.com/h9OPRYZ.png" height="80%" width="80%" alt="Nessus Essentials"/><br/>
 <br><img src="https://imgur.com/upgfmbg.png" height="80%" width="80%" alt="Nessus Essentials"/><br/>
 <br />